Progress Report

 We established the biologically plausible model for the inter-individual comparisons by developing an identification technic for collective activity analysis of multiple brain regions involved in the neural representation of utility.
 Now, we aim to measure blood ghrelin concentration, which is an indicator of hunger, in order to establish an objective evaluation method for craving.
 Then, we will identify the biological principles that yield human pleasure and aspiration (project 4-1).

-To reveal the brain mechanisms that represent the subjective value of rewards, we will conduct multi-cellular recordings simultaneously from multiple cortical and subcortical areas while the monkeys perform free and forced reward choice tasks.
+To reveal the brain mechanisms that represent the subjective value of rewards, we will conduct functional network analysis of multiple cortical and subcortical areas to the data obtained from free and forced reward choice tasks.
 We will further explore the hierarchical dynamics in the brain using the devaluation method and pathway-selective chemogenetic manipulation.
 This study intended to mediate the translation of findings from inter-individual comparisons of neural representations of reward value in rodents to human understanding.
 (Project 4-2)

 (YAMADA Hiroshi: Tsukuba University,